 In Greater Manchester we recognise that criminal exploitation does not only happen in County Lines and drug dealing, but can include other forms of criminal activity such as shoplifting, arson, violent offences, storing firearms and holding money.
 Criminal exploitation is not always about moving people around the country.
 It can be happening in your street.

-Trapped has produced two videos highlighting what criminal exploitation can look like.
-They're only ten minutes long, and might help you to recognise exploitation happening to you or someone you know.
+Two videos have been produced under the Trapped campaign: 'County Lines' and 'The Present', highlighting what criminal exploitation can look like.
+They're only about ten minutes long, and might help you to recognise exploitation happening to you or someone you know.